Healthy Homes Assessment Greenmeadows

 Home Assessments Greenmeadows for Rental Properties

-There are many concerns you should look for in an home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-Some examples include:
+There are numerous things to be able to examine when conducting a home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+A few examples are:

 • Does the home have enough air circulation, including extractor fans?

-The consequences of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently being in the wrong of a Tenancy solutions ruling can be significant for landlords and property managers.
-For specialist advice get in touch today to book your rental properties house evaluation.
+The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can be extremely costly for property managers and landlords.
+For expert advice, call today to schedule your rental property home assessment.

 home assessments for rental properties